 Ultraviolet B will be isolated by a glass window, and ultraviolet A will pass through the glass windows to reach inside the house.
 Moreover, it can penetrate the skin surface to damage the skin and cause the formation of pigmentation.

 Everyone has different skin colours, textures and rates of ageing due to genetics.
-Parents with darker skin tone will not give birth to children with fair skin.
+Parents with darker skin tones will not give birth to children with fair skin.
 For example, because our melanin synthesis genes are different, some people tanned easier and some people aged faster.
 Some ethnic backgrounds are more prone to pigmentations, such as Asians and Indians.

-Daily exposure to air pollution, smoking, exhaust and etc. can lead to the formation of an excessive amount of free radicals, causing inflammation and activation of melanocytes causing the formation of pigmentations
+Daily exposure to air pollution, smoking, exhaust etc. can lead to the formation of an excessive amount of free radicals, causing inflammation and activation of melanocytes causing the formation of pigmentations

 For women during pregnancy or menstruation, pigmentations may be formed due to hormonal changes